nirmitha-mw/google-index-status-checker-/privacy-policy.md

 **Effective Date:** 2026-Jan-03

-Google Index Status Checker – GISC is a Chrome Extension designed to help users check whether URLs (including the current page and heading links) are indexed in Google.
+Google Index Status Checker – GISC is a Chrome Extension designed to help users check whether URLs (including the current page and heading links) on a webpage are indexed in Google.
 Your privacy is respected, and this extension is built with a local-only approach.

 ---